0

 What to keep in mind:

-• Stick to soft foods that don’t require a lot of chewing.
+• Stick to soft foods that require minimal chewing.

 7. Watch for Signs of Infection

-• Increasing pain or swelling after the first few days.
+• Increasing pain or swelling after three to four days.

-• A bad taste in your mouth or drainage from the treated tooth.
+• A bad taste in the mouth or discharge from the tooth.

 8. Keep Follow-Up Appointments